 The digital data economy has all sorts of ways for determining how valuable you are to a marketer and your race is one of them.
-Algorithms aren’t racist, people are.
+Algorithms aren’t racist.
+People are.
 But raw data is an oxymoron.
-Most of the time we have no clue about how the algorithm works and we aren’t aware of the power that is unlocked with our data.
+Most of the time, we have no clue about how the algorithm works, and we aren’t aware of the power that is unlocked with our data.
 I fear that we could all become Wights, but some are easier targets.
-I see a resemblance with White Walkers and the rich white men from Silicon Valley.
+I see a resemblance between White Walkers and the rich white men from Silicon Valley.
 We should neutralize them.
 Hand me a weapon made of Valyrian steel!

 Hold The Door

-Bran Stark has visions and in season 6 of GoT, he finds himself, in a vision, looking at an army of wights, the Night King and other White Walkers.
+Bran Stark has visions, and in season 6 of GoT, he finds himself, in a dream, looking at an army of wights, the Night King and other White Walkers.
 Bran comes and is shocked to see that the Night King notices his presence.
 The Night King suddenly appears right next to him and grabs his arm.
 Bran wakes up screaming.
-He is marked and because of that mark, the Night King now knows exactly who and where he is.
+He is marked, and because of that mark, the Night King now knows exactly who and where he is.

-Everyone needs money, but some more urgently than others.6 I am privileged and I have all the resources I possibly need.
-I am, like many others from my generation neck-deep in debt from student loans.
-And that is without being directly targeted as such, I think, I thought..
-I decided to look it up (and you can do it too! it is very easy!).
-I wrote about how connections are drawn and correlations are made between race, religion, zip code, and more specifically *must love cats, House & Garden (magazine), Drake (rapper), pub quiz, ArtForum, Female Entrepreneur Association, Bollywood films, Tatler, Transgenderism, Castle (TV series), Afterlife, Ibiza, Watermelon, Extreme Metal, Gamble, Ghosts, Techno, Thank You (2011 film), TV 2 (Norway), Province of Brabant, Postmodernism a.o.
+Everyone needs money, but some more urgently than others.6.
+I am privileged, and I have all the resources I possibly need.
+I am, like many others from my generation, neck-deep in debt from student loans.
+And that is without being directly targeted as such, I think, I thought… I decided to look it up (and you can do it too! it is straightforward!).
+I wrote about how connections are drawn, and correlations are made between race, religion, zip code, and more specifically *must love cats, House & Garden (magazine), Drake (rapper), pub quiz, ArtForum, Female Entrepreneur Association, Bollywood films, Tatler, Transgenderism, Castle (TV series), Afterlife, Ibiza, Watermelon, Extreme Metal, Gamble, Ghosts, Techno, Thank You (2011 film), TV 2 (Norway), Province of Brabant, Postmodernism a.o.
 All of these data points are proxies.

 The Old Gods and the New

 Their intensity is vast, the content extensive, the capacity endless.
 The volume is high.
 The scope wide.
-Their size is a problem.
-The (Night) Kings are too-big-to-fail institutions, Facebook, Apple, Amazon, and Google.
+Size is a problem.
+The (Night) Kings are too big-to-fail institutions, Facebook, Apple, Amazon, and Google.
 Well, those are the well-known names amongst the big tech companies.
-As I confirmed earlier in this text, they have great influence that we shouldn’t underestimate.
+As I confirmed earlier in this text, they have a significant influence that we shouldn’t underestimate.
 Their power reaches beyond wights and users, from the (financial)market into politics.
 These Kings are difficult to police.
 Their debts are the biggest ever.
 They don’t mind.
 For others, the smaller companies debts are more problematic.

 I have been on quite a few flights in the past year.
 Things will change when those companies fail and return to their graves; I imagine mostly economic pain – including job losses..
 I’d rather take taking the train instead of sitting on another zombie plane.
 The U.K.’s GDP is falling hard and will suffer economically from the pandemic anyway.
 I question how (and what) the British government and the Bank of England will resurrect.
 We know the stories of the too-big-to-fail banks all too well.
 But did you know that the term Zombie firm was created in the 1990s to explain the “lost decade” in Japan, already almost 30 years ago?
 Japan didn’t let their big companies die during that time, it did when the economy improved.
 The count of those walking dead’s will only increase as governments are deciding which struggling companies to help out after the COVID-19 pandemic.